lammps/lammps/doc/src/pair_agni.rst

 *quickmin*\ .
 However, one can access the energy via thermodynamic integration of the forces as discussed in :ref:`(Botu3) <Botu2016construct>`.
-This pair style is part of the USER-MISC package.
+This pair style is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.